Interview with Carlos Ríos: Do You Eat Real Food?

 Read on: The Truth about Soft Drinks

 So what should we keep an eye out for when it comes to buying food?

 The ingredients.
 Although people have always focused on calories or fats, the ingredients are the most important thing.
 The food industry knows what we look at, which is why they try to fool us with “light” or low in calories products because they know that they’re attractive.

 However, these products are still as unhealthy as their original versions.
-Therefore, the only way to know what we’re eating and whether it’s healthy or not is through the ingredients.

 Could you tell us what we can eat or drink between meals?

 Natural nuts or roasted nuts without added salt, fruit, natural yogurt, pickles, olives, and edamame are good options.
 It’s best to drink water.
 However, you can make a “real food soda” with water or sparkling water, lemon, and ice.